THE ZACHARY AND ELIZABETH M. FISHER CENTER FOR RESEARCH ON ALZHEIMER'S DISEASE

 (THE FISHER CENTER LAB)

-Nathaniel Heintz, Ph.D., Director
+Nathaniel Heintz, PhD, Director

-Nathaniel Heintz has employed technologies developed in his laboratory to investigate the genes, circuits, cells, macromolecular assemblies, and individual molecules that contribute to neuronal function and dysfunction…
+Nathaniel Heintz has employed technologies developed in his laboratory to investigate the genes, neural circuits, cells, macromolecular assemblies, and individual molecules that contribute to neuronal function and dysfunction…

 About The Fisher Center Lab at The Rockefeller University

-The Fisher Center has provided researchers around the globe with a conceptual framework for understanding the disease process and continues to be at the forefront of one day finding a cure for Alzheimer’s disease (AD).
-The Fisher Center Lab is focused on identifying the precise molecular events that unfold in the very earliest stages of the disease before significant formation of AB plaques and Tau tangles.
-We believe that the key to effective intervention at this early stage is to identify the processes that are responsible for three key features of the disease.
-First, it is crucial to understand the nature of selective cellular vulnerability.
-As in all late onset human neurodegenerative diseases, very specific cell types are lost in the brains of Alzheimer’s patients in early phases of the disease whilst other cell types are resilient.
+The Fisher Center Lab has provided researchers around the globe with a conceptual framework for understanding disease process and continues to be at the forefront of one day finding a cure for Alzheimer’s.
+The lab is focused on identifying the precise molecular events that unfold in the very earliest stages of the disease, before significant formation of amyloid-beta plaques and tau tangles.

-One key to intervention is to understand the molecular basis of this process, and to use this information to design an effective therapeutic strategy.
-A second and associated feature of Alzheimer’s disease is the nature of aging in each of the affected cell types.
-This, too, is a molecular problem and crucial to understand since the specific processes that unfold in the nervous system as cells age have been obscure until quite recently.
-A third key feature of the disease that we have discovered recently is that the regulation of APP, one of the important genes implicated in the disease, is different in each cell type.
-Defining the mechanisms that regulate APP (and perhaps other genes) in the vulnerable cell types in Alzheimer’s disease may provide a completely novel and potentially powerful avenue toward slowing or stopping progression of the disease.
+- The third feature of the disease identified by the Fisher Center Lab is that the regulation of the APP gene, one of the important genes implicated in the disease, is different in each cell type.
+Defining the mechanisms that regulate APP (and perhaps other genes) in the cell types that are vulnerable to Alzheimer’s disease may provide a novel and powerful avenue toward slowing or stopping the progression of the disease.